facebookresearch/moodist/README.md

 pip install moodist
 ```

-If it cannot find an appropriate version, if you are using a nightly version of pytorch or it otherwise does not work, you can also build pytorch from source:
+If it cannot find an appropriate version, if you are using a nightly version of pytorch or it otherwise does not work, you can also build moodist from source:

 `pip install https://github.com/facebookresearch/moodist`